intrepidcs/intrepid-socketcan-kernel-module/README.md

 First, install the necessary dependencies for building kernel modules.

-On Ubuntu, this is acomplished by running `sudo apt install linux-headers-generic build-essential gcc git`
+On Ubuntu, this is accomplished by running `sudo apt install linux-headers-generic build-essential gcc git`

 Clone this repository by running `git clone https://github.com/intrepidcs/intrepid-socketcan-kernel-module.git`